medizininformatik-initiative/fts-next/documentation/developers/README.md

 ### Run

-There are three ways to run the agents:
+There are three ways to transferProcessInstance the agents:

 - with plain java `jars`
 - with docker-compose